Addressing issues in defining the Love numbers for black holes: Tidal response function in a relativistic setting

 \subsection{Newtonian response function}

-Consider a compact object of mass $M$ immersed in an external gravitational field, which acts as the source of tidal perturbation.
+Consider a spherically symmetric, nonrotating (or slowly rotating) compact object of mass $M$ immersed in an external gravitational field, which acts as the source of tidal perturbation.
 The total gravitational potential outside the object will be the combination of the gravitational potential due to the object itself, given by $U_{\text{body}}$, and the potential of the tidal background, denoted by $U_{\text{tidal}}$.
-Among these, the gravitational potential $U_{\text{body}}$ can be expressed in terms of the mass multipole moments of the gravitating object and is given by a series expansion in inverse powers of the radial coordinate $r$ as \cite{poisson_will_2014, LeTiec:2020bos},
+Among these, the gravitational potential $U_{\text{body}}$ can be expressed in terms of the mass multipole moments of the gravitating object and is given by a series expansion in inverse powers of the radial coordinate $r$ as~\cite{poisson_will_2014, LeTiec:2020bos},

-In the above expression, $L$ as a superscript denotes the multi-index set $a_1 a_2\cdots a_l$, such that $I^L \equiv I^{a_1 a_2\cdots a_l}$, describes a tensor of rank $l$, and $I^{\langle L\rangle}$ denotes the symmetric trace free (STF) part of it \cite{poisson_will_2014}.
-For illustration, we present below the symmetric and trace-free part of a second-rank tensor $A^{jk}$,
+In the above expression, $L$ as a superscript denotes the multi-index set $a_1 a_2\cdots a_l$, such that $I^L \equiv I^{a_1 a_2\cdots a_l}$, describes a tensor of rank $l$, and $I^{\langle L\rangle}$ denotes the symmetric trace-free (STF) part of it~\cite{poisson_will_2014}.
+For illustration, we present below the symmetric and trace-free part of a second-rank tensor $A^{jk}$:

 and similar definitions exist for the STF part of any higher-rank tensors as well.
 Along similar lines, the tensor $n^{L} \equiv x^L/r^l$, where $x^L = x^{a_1 a_2\cdots a_l} \equiv x^{a_1}x^{a_2}\cdots x^{a_l}$ and $r=\sqrt{x^{i}x_{i}}$, with $n^{\langle L\rangle}$ being the STF part of $n^L$.
-Note that $n^{L}$ is simply a direct product of $l$ unit vectors, each of which is defined as ${\bf n}\equiv {\bf x}/r$, where $\bf{x}$ is the spatial vector with respect to the Galilean transformation in the Cartesian coordinates.
-The symmetric and trace-free tensor $n^{\langle L\rangle}$ can also be expressed in terms of the spherical harmonics as follows \cite{poisson_will_2014}:
+Note that $n^{L}$ is simply a direct product of $l$ unit vectors, each of which is defined as ${\bm n}\equiv {\bm x}/r$, where $\bm{x}$ is the spatial vector with respect to the Galilean transformation in the Cartesian coordinates.
+The symmetric and trace-free tensor $n^{\langle L\rangle}$ can also be expressed in terms of the spherical harmonics as follows~\cite{poisson_will_2014}:

 where $\mathscr{Y}_{lm}^{\langle L\rangle}$ is a constant STF tensor, relating the components of the normal STF tensor with the spherical harmonics.